jenasuraj/SystemInformation-App/README.md

 <h1>System Information App</h1>

-<p>A lightweight and simple Node.js application that displays essential system information such as CPU usage, memory stats, OS details, and more.
+<p>A lightweight and simple application built with react and node js that displays essential system information such as CPU usage, memory stats, OS details, and more.
 This app provides real-time data, helping users monitor their system's performance.</p>

 <h2>Features</h2>
 <ul>